Strategic Stoicism

 “It is not the position which exalts the man, but the man who exalts the position.”—Seneca, Letters 104

 Strategic Response: Dominance is a condition of the battlefield—social, political, or literal.
-If victory requires that I assume and maintain command, I do so, rationally, dispassionately, without cruelty.
+If victory requires that I assume and maintain command, I do so rationally, dispassionately, and without cruelty.
 I assert power not to exalt myself, but to protect order, mission, and those under my charge.
-When dominance no longer serves virtue or objective, I release it without regret.
+When dominance no longer serves virtue or objectives, I release it without regret.

-“The lion does not rule the Savannah out of cruelty, but necessity.”—@Sweaty.PhD
+“The lion does not rule the Savannah out of cruelty, but necessity.”—The Strategic Stoic

 Accolades, Position, Rank: